niktin06sash/VoidLink/README.md

 ```

 Changes are reloaded by sending SIGHUP to the running process, which the CLI attempts to do automatically when commands change config.
+Removing a peer from the whitelist also closes its existing libp2p connection and prevents it from opening new tunnel streams.

 ## Status and diagnostics